whole-communities-whole-health/wcwh-repo-template/README.md

-## Purpose of this template
+## Purpose

 Use this template each time you want to share a script, function or other analysis tool.
 Create a new repository from this template as often as necessary.

-## Instructions for creating a repository from this template
+## Instructions for Creating a Repository From This Template

 To use this template to create your own repository in the WCWH organization, follow the steps below.
 1. Click the green "Use this template" button at the top of this page.